pedroksl/AdvancedAE/src/main/resources/assets/advanced_ae/ae2guide/aae_intro/quantum_computer.md

 - At most one <ItemLink id="advanced_ae:quantum_multi_threader" />;
 - All blocks on the outside layer must be <ItemLink id="advanced_ae:quantum_structure" />;
 - No block on the inside can be <ItemLink id="advanced_ae:quantum_structure" />.

+## Server Configs

+Several values can be tweak by server configs.
+Such as:
+- Maximum multiblock size;
+- Co-processors in each Quantum Accelerator;
+- Maximum amount of Quantum Multi-Threaders;
+- Multi-Threader thread multiplication value;
+- Maximum amount of Data Entanglers;
+- Data Entangler storage multiplication value;

+The limits for your instance can be checked using the item's tooltips.